Polynomial time guarantees for sampling based posterior inference in high-dimensional generalised linear models: Introduction

-Here, the data $Z^{(n)}=(Z_{i})_{i=1}^{n}$ are observations in a statistical model depending on a ground truth $\theta_{0}\in\ell^{2}(\N)$ with log-likelihood function $\ell_{n}$ and prior density $\pi$.
+Here, the data $Z^{(n)}$ are observations in a statistical model depending on a ground truth $\theta _{0}\in \ell ^{2}(\mathbb{N})$ with log-likelihood function $\ell _{n}$ and prior density $\pi $.
+Implementations of concrete posterior distributions using MCMC sampling algorithms have been discussed in various works \citep{lenk1988,lenk1991,tokdar2007,mariucci2020}, but computational guarantees are only rarely addressed.
+The important results of \citep{hairer2014,belloni2009} show that sampling at polynomial cost is possible, in principle, but their assumptions are rather restrictive and not explicit in their quantitative dependence on $n$ and $p$, see \citep{nickl2020a} for a discussion and additional references.
+To break the curse of dimensionality, and often also the \emph{curse of non-linearity}, other sampling approaches replace the complex posterior measure by a more simple object \citep{ray2021,vanleeuwen2019,rue2009}, yielding empirically efficient procedures, but with unclear relation to the true posterior measure.

 Suppose that the computational complexity of some MCMC algorithm arises mainly from the number of iterations.
-In this case, existing guarantees for practically feasible mixing times, growing at most polynomially in $n$, $p$, are essentially limited to strongly concave $\ell_{n}$ with Lipschitz-gradients \citep{dalalyan2017,dwivedi2018,lovasz2007,wu2021}.
-When $\ell_{n}$ is non-linear, both properties are generally not satisfied, even for Gaussian priors.
-Relevant examples include mixture models, statistical non-linear inverse problems \citep{monard2021a,monard2019,giordano2020b,abraham2020,nickl2020b} and \foreignlanguage{british}{generalised} linear models (GLMs) \citep{mccullagh2019}.
-For related discussions on MCMC in different statistical settings and closely related \foreignlanguage{british}{optimisation} algorithms see \citep{arous2020,rebeschini2015,talwar2019,kunisky2022,ma2019,raginsky2017,belloni2009,chewi2022}.
+In this case, existing guarantees for practically feasible mixing times, growing at most polynomially in $n$, $p$, are essentially limited to strongly concave $\log \pi (\cdot |Z^{(n)})$ with Lipschitz-gradients \citep{dalalyan2017,dwivedi2018,lovasz2007,wu2022minimax}.
+These two properties are not satisfied for many relevant posteriors, even with Gaussian priors.
+We discuss this issue for generalised linear models (GLMs) \citep{nelder1972} (see Examples \ref{exa:GLM} and \ref{exa:negative} below), but it applies more broadly to mixture models, density estimation and statistical non-linear inverse problems \citep{monard2021a,monard2019,giordano2020b,abraham2020,nickl2020b}, among others.
+The lack of conjugacy in these models seems to explain why sampling is difficult, but also conjugate models can suffer from multimodality and slow mixing \citep{hastie2015sampling}.
+For related discussions on MCMC in different statistical settings and on closely related optimisation algorithms see \citep{arous2020,rebeschini2015,talwar2019,kunisky2022,ma2019,raginsky2017,belloni2009,chewi2022}.